SHOULDER LABRAL TEARS

 What is a Labrum?

+In the shoulder, there lies specialized cartilage tissue called the Labrum.
+The Labrum helps to reinforce the shoulder joint.
+The socket of the shoulder, known as the glenoid, meets the humerus bone of the arm, with the Labrum cushioning the area in between.
 The labrum lies at the center of the shoulder and acts as the anchor point for not only the ball-and-socket joint, but the ligaments, rotator cuff tendons and muscles as well, greatly contributing to shoulder stability and preventing shoulder dislocation.

 When the Labrum tears, it can cause patients to suffer from shoulder pain or instability.
 Labral tears can occur due to acute traumatic injuries, such as a fall or a direct blow to the shoulder, or as a result of repetitive shoulder motions or overuse.
 Athletes involved in sports that require repetitive overhead motions, such as throwing, swimming, or weightlifting, may be particularly susceptible to shoulder labral tears.